gpenessot/Automate-Presentation-Creation-with-Python/README.md

 ## What's included:

 * `automate_presentation.py`: The main Python script used to create presentations.
-* `analysis.ipynb`: A Jupyter notebook demonstrating the script's usage.
+* `automate_presentation.ipynb`: A Jupyter notebook demonstrating the script's usage.
 * `data`: A directory containing input data used to create presentation.
+* `img`: A directory containing images generated to create presentation.
 * `requirements.txt`: A file listing the required Python libraries.

 ## Getting started: